MacHu-GWU/afwf_aws_tools-project/README.rst

 Go to https://github.com/MacHu-GWU/afwf_aws_tools-project/releases, download the latest ``AWS Tools.alfredworkflow`` file, double click to install.
 Make sure you bought the `Alfred Powerpack <https://www.alfredapp.com/powerpack/>`_ that enable the Alfred workflow feature.

 **3. Configure the AWS Profile for this workflow**

+To get start, you have to give AWS Tools **a named AWS profile** to use to run boto3 API.

 1. Set a named profile as default for this workflow (not CLI / SDK): ``aws-tool-set-profile ${profile_name}``